JoaoTeramatsu/Firewall_Simulation/README.md

 ## Execution

 1. Transpile the TypeScript code to JavaScript using `npx tsc`.
-2. Run the generated JavaScript script using `node ./dist/index.js` in your terminal.s
+2. Run the generated JavaScript script using `node ./dist/index.js` in your terminal.

 ## Features